 How Sales Informs Marketing

 It is only natural that Sales will have an opinion about everything Marketing does and will not be reticent about expressing it.
 Complaints about the font size or the color of the overview brochure can be respectfully ignored.
-But it makes sense to listen carefully when a sales person comes forward with suggestions about how to better target the communications and different ways to evaluate the quality of leads.
+However, it makes sense to listen carefully when a sales person comes forward with suggestions about how to better target the communications and different ways to evaluate the quality of leads.

 Who Is the Target Audience?